ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    We found useful to introduce two kinds of comments, both defined as key-value pairs where the key starts with "//":

-   - free-form descriptive comments, e.g."// COMMENT" : "refine this"
+   - free-form descriptive comments, e.g."// comment" : "refine this"
    to describe properties of JSON fragments.

-   - machine-usable directives e.g. "// __REFERENCES__DRAFTS__" : {
+   - machine-usable directives e.g. "// header" : {"reference-drafts" : {
-   "ietf-routing-types@2017-12-04": "rfc8294",} which can be used to automatically download from the network the relevant I-Ds or RFCs and extract from them the YANG models of interest.
+   "ietf-routing-types@2017-12-04": "rfc8294",}} which can be used to automatically download from the network the relevant I-Ds or RFCs and extract from them the YANG models of interest.
 This is particularly useful to keep consistency when the drafting work is